How to Ask for a Medical Second Opinion

 - Telling your doctor that a medical second opinion would give you peace of mind that your diagnosis and treatment plan are the best option for you

 If you’d like to get a second opinion, talk to your insurance company to find out what coverage they offer.
 Many plans include the support of a case manager who can tell you what’s covered and how to go about getting a second opinion.
-And even if you don’t live near a center of excellence for an expert second opinion, many, including Massachusetts General Hospital, Yale, Cleveland Clinic, and Dana Farber Cancer Institute, offer virtual or remote second opinion programs.
+And even if you don’t live near a center of excellence for an expert second opinion, many, including Massachusetts General Hospital, Yale, and Cleveland Clinic offer virtual or remote second opinion programs.
 A health advisor can also connect you with experts for second opinions.

 Even if your second opinion doesn’t change your diagnosis or treatment plan, you can move forward with peace of mind of knowing you’ve gathered the information you need to make an informed decision about your care.